|

-Here is the letter I received from a reader of this journal:
+Here is the letter I received from a reader of this journal:"And

 I've been reading the article 'Cleansing the Temple'.
 This is an excellent eye-opener and very instructive teaching on Biblical giving in the local church.
 I have a few question regarding other situations when money is involved in the church house.
 Here are some scenarios: